WestDRI/autumnschool22/content/gpu-menu.md

 **Prerequisites:**

-- basic familiarity with Python,
+- Basic familiarity with Python,
-- familiarity with Numpy, and/or Scikit-learn is beneficial
+- Familiarity with Numpy, and/or Scikit-learn is beneficial.

 **Software**: All attendees will need a remote secure shell (SSH) client installed on their computer in order to participate in the course exercises.
 On Windows we recommend